SeanShubin/up-to-date/README.md

     - immutable values
         - immutable
         - no observable side effects
+        - not null (use empty list or maybe/option)
     - collaborators on the inside
         - behind contract
         - don't directly talk to anything we don't control